 When it comes to marketing a small business, leveraging unique and interesting days like these can go a long way.

 Check out our post on building an effective marketing plan for your small business for more tips and suggestions.

 And if you’re really looking to take things to the next level, reputation management software like Womply’s can help you get new customers and keep them loyal.

 Sign up for a free demo today and see how local bars like yours have been able to use Womply to increase their revenue by 20%, bring in 22% more repeat customers, and save 10 hours of time per week.

 Did you enjoy “National Beer Day: Does it mean more business for local bars and breweries?”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.